 - Frequent urge to urinate

-- Decrease in the amount of urine being made
+- Decrease in the amount of urine produced

-- Most of the following side effects are not common, but they may be a sign of a serious problem.
-Call your doctor right away or go to Emergency if any of these side effects develop:
+Most of the following side effects are not common, but they may be a sign of a serious problem.
+Call your doctor right away or go to the emergency room if any of these side effects develop:

 - Fever, chills